Code-Institute-Submissions/mickmccann-MS4-Classic-Ford-Cars_NovResub/TESTING.md

 Ensure Bootstrap is connected and returning the correct url | Bootstrap is connected and returning the correct url.
 Image confirming the outcome of this test.
 [Bootstrap test](wireframes/bootstrap_test.png) | PASS
 Ensure basic search functionality works as intended | When a search query is submitted, the result is returned to the address bar.
 Image confirming the outcome of this test.
 [Search test](wireframes/searchtest.png) | PASS
 Ensure when the My Account is clicked a dropdown menu shows Register and Login | When the My Account is clicked a dropdown menu shows Register and Login.
 Image confirming the outcome of this test.
 [Menu test](wireframes/menutest.png) | PASS
+Ensure footer social network links work and open up in a new browser tab | Footer social network links work and open up in a new browser tab | PASS

 ## Back End Testing